 A student will be placed on suspension in the case of serious offense(s).
 It is a severe disciplinary measure and is not given lightly or repeatedly.
 Parents will be notified of a student's suspension.
 External suspension means that the student is denied the privilege of attending school or participating in any way in the life of the school.
 A student on internal suspension is excluded from classes and the normal events of the school day.
 She is isolated from her classmates and all her activities are monitored.
-The student is expected to report directly to the suspension area in the morning, not to the first block.
-Lunch is eaten there and she is dismissed from there to the school bus or shortly after the regular dismissal if she walks home.
+The student is expected to report directly to the suspension area in the morning.
 During the period of suspension, the student will not participate in any extracurricular activities.

-- 1. For a serious violation of school policy or regulations, the administration may place a student on suspension. - 2.
-A student who has been given disciplinary probationary status as a result of an Administrative decision and receives any additional demerits may serve an internal or external suspension. - 3.
-If a student is suspended, her parents may be asked to meet with school authorities to evaluate her retention at Mercy. - 4.
+1. For a serious violation of school policy or regulations, the administration may place a student on suspension.

+- 2. A student who has been given disciplinary probationary status as a result of an Administrative decision and receives any additional demerits may serve an internal or external suspension. - 3.
+If a student is suspended, her parents may be asked to meet with school authorities to evaluate her continued enrollment at Mercy. - 4.
 A student placed on internal suspension is responsible for all class work assigned during this time and may contact teachers to make arrangements to make up missed work. - 5.
 External suspension days will be counted as absences for attendance purposes, since, in such cases, the student is not on school premises.
 The Head of School will determine the time frame and conditions of an external suspension.